uwgraphics/VisSnacks/content/tutorials/4-critique/index.md

 {{<rimage src="discussing-design-alien-critique.png" caption="Stylized form of critique from the book Discussing Design." attr="From the book Discussing Design, used without permission." attrlink="http://www.discussingdesign.com/">}}

+Let me try that with a critique of what you're reading (critique can be applied to anything - not just visualizations).

+> If the objective of this page is to help the reader understand how to apply critique practice, an abstract explanation may make it hard to connect the concepts to practice.
+Consider using an actual example to make things more concrete.

+Notice how I stated a goal, a problem (relatively specific), and then a principle that could be used.

 ## An initial example...